grame-cncm/faust/compiler/generator/template/README.md

 Faust compilation and installation is based on CMake, you should look at the [Faust wiki pages](https://github.com/grame-cncm/faust/wiki).

-A set of cmake files have to be adapted for the new backed to be properly commpiled and activated:
+A set of cmake files have to be adapted for the new backed to be properly compiled and activated:

 - targets included into your projects are specified using a configuration file located in the targets folder
 - the [backends selection](https://github.com/grame-cncm/faust/wiki/backends#selecting-your-backends) is described using `backends` files located in the [backends](https://github.com/grame-cncm/faust/tree/master-dev/build/backends) folder. **These files will have to be adapted to activate the new backend**